Skip to main content

 Continual Learning of AI

 How can neural networks learn continuously from non-stationary data streams without catastrophically forgetting previously acquired knowledge?
-This chapter surveys the four major families of continual learning methods -- regularization-based (EWC, SI, LwF), replay-based (experience replay, GEM, generative replay), architecture-based (progressive networks, PackNet, SupSup), and meta-learning-based (OML, ANML, La-MAML) -- along with the emerging challenge of continual learning in large language models.
-We cover 49 key papers spanning three decades of research.
+This chapter surveys the four major families of continual learning methods: regularization-based (EWC, SI, LwF), replay-based (experience replay, GEM, generative replay), architecture-based (progressive networks, PackNet, SupSup), and meta-learning-based (OML, ANML, La-MAML), along with the emerging challenge of continual learning in large language models.
+The chapter spans roughly three decades of research.

 World Models

 World models endow AI agents with the ability to simulate their environment internally, enabling planning, imagination, and sample-efficient learning.
 This chapter traces the evolution from Ha and Schmidhuber's foundational work through the Dreamer series, modern video prediction models, and foundation-scale world models like Genie and GameNGen.
-We cover applications in robotics (TD-MPC), reasoning (Dynalang, LLM-as-world-model), and reinforcement learning (MuZero, EfficientZero), surveying 41 key papers.
+We cover applications in robotics (TD-MPC), reasoning (Dynalang, LLM-as-world-model), and reinforcement learning (MuZero, EfficientZero).

 Efficient Architecture Design of AI

 Agentic search represents a paradigm shift from static retrieval to autonomous, multi-step information seeking driven by LLM-based agents.
-This chapter surveys tool-augmented retrieval (WebGPT, ReAct, Toolformer), retrieval-augmented generation (RAG, RETRO, Self-RAG), multi-hop reasoning search (IRCoT, FLARE), autonomous web agents (WebArena, BrowserGym), search with planning (Tree-of-Thought, LATS, AlphaProof), and self-improving search systems (STORM).
-Covers 50 key papers.
+This chapter surveys tool-augmented retrieval (WebGPT, ReAct, Toolformer), retrieval-augmented generation (RAG, RETRO, Self-RAG), multi-hop reasoning search (IRCoT, FLARE), autonomous web agents (WebArena, BrowserGym), search with planning (Tree-of-Thought, LATS, AlphaProof), and self-improving search and AI-powered search engines (STORM).

 Randomized Algorithms, Data Structures & Signal Processing Perspectives of AI